cstrelioff/introduction_to_R_ecology/README.md

 ## Potential Problems ##

-*2014, Nov 6*  I have am running Ubuntu 14.04 with a custom TeXLive install and and an install of R from the PPA.
-When I tried making the slides using the make command I got a complaint about not finding *Sweave.sty*.
+**2014, Nov 6:**  I have am now running Ubuntu 14.04 with a custom TeXLive 2013 and R installations.
+When I tried making the slides using the make command I got a complaint about *not finding* **Sweave.sty**.

 Turns out I need to tell LaTeX where to find this file.
-To do that, create a directory `~/texmf/tex/latex` using
+To do that, I created a directory LaTeX searches by default:

     $ mkdir ~/texmf/tex/latex

-Then, create a link
+Then, I created a link to the Sweave.sty file (the location is good for my Ubuntu 14.04 machine-- you might find it elsewhere):

     $ cd ~/texmf/tex/latex
     $ sudo ln -s /usr/share/R/share/texmf/tex/latex/Sweave.sty Sweave.sty

-That shoud fix it -- try make again.
+That fixed it for me.

 ## Help ##